Comparison of national standards of Chinese

 The Chinese language enjoys the status as official language in mainland China, Hong Kong, Macau, Singapore and Taiwan.
 It is recognized as a minority language in Malaysia.
 However, the language shows a high degree of regional variation among these territories.

-Linguistic differences
+Differences in vocabulary

 In many cases, those in China, Hong Kong, Macau, Malaysia, Singapore, and Taiwan use different words for the same meaning.

 This section seeks to illustrate the differences in vocabulary by a limited selected examples.
 Note that language used in Hong Kong is almost identical to that of Macau, and that Malaysian vocabulary is identical to Singaporean vocabulary.